In the same category

 - Community platform: a good way to replace all these tools?

 Managing an online community can become overwhelming, and getting lost in a sea of existing tools is easy.
 It should not be so.
-There are a variety of community-building platforms and tools, and this post explains the most commonly used for marketing and business growth.
-Choosing the tool and best platform to build an online community can be challenging.
-Here are the common community building tools that can form a community builders' stack.
+There are a variety of community-building platforms and tools, and this post explains the ones most commonly used for marketing and business growth.
+Choosing the best platform or tool to build an online community can be challenging.
+Here are the most common community building tools that can form a community builders' stack.

 Community building tools: overview and relevance